 - Hidden Gems of Valladolid Tour: Hunt for treasures within your host city unknown to even some locals.

-Valladolid’s streets are full of history that can be felt not only in the buildings but also in the customs that are still observed.
+Valladolid’s streets are full of history that can be felt not only in the buildings but also in the customs that are still observed there.
 As the former capital of Spain, the city takes great pride in its past and has a vibrant community full of local shops, cafés and restaurants.
 Living with a host family gives you the chance to get to know their traditions and local culture as you share meals and conversations each day.
 If you are a business or health science student, you can connect to local organizations through observation placements for the summer.

 Once the capital city of Spain, Valladolid is located within an hour's train ride of Madrid and within easy access of other important cities of the region such as Burgos, Leon, Salamanca, Zamora and Segovia.
 Rich in artistic and historic heritage, the city is ideally suited as a center for studying the language and culture of Spain.
 Valladolid is known as the area where the purest "Castellano" form of Spanish is spoken.
 Valladolid offers a diverse array of important museums, including the world famous National Religious Sculpture Museum (situated within the splendid frame of the Colegio de San Gregorio), the Oriental Museum, the Contemporary Art Museum, and the Wine Museum of Peñafiel.
 The Cathedral of Valladolid and the churches of San Miguel, La Cruz, and Las Angustias conserve many objects of great artistic value, while the churches of San Pablo and La Antigua are true architectural treasures in themselves.
 Valladolid offers the visiting student and its permanent residents alike a wide range of recreational and cultural activities, including ceramics workshops, live theatre, regional dance, concerts, and various other performances.
 Each October, the city hosts a major film festival: the Cinema International Festival (SEMINCI).
 In the spring, it has one of the most impressive Holy Weeks (Semana Santa) in the world.